Pandora Papers: Czech PM secretly bought French chateau

 He sold one property to the Queen for a profit of £31m and registered a £33m office block in the name of his 17-year old son, Heydar.

-And they show Ukrainian president Volodymyr Zelensky secretly transferred his quarter-share of a Cyprus-held, but BVI-registered firm called Maltex to his top confidante, Serhiy Shefir, shortly before he ran for election in 2019.
+And they show Ukrainian president Volodymyr Zelensky secretly transferred his quarter-share of a Cyprus-held, but BVI-registered firm called Maltex to his confidante, Serhiy Shefir, shortly before he ran for election in 2019.

 The revelations are an embarrassment for Anastasiades and Zelensky, both of whom have pledged to clean up corruption.